 \item Alternatively, we define the \textbf{sign semiring} $L = \{0, 1, -1,\infty \},$ with the usual multiplication law, where $\infty$ denotes an additively absorbing element, and addition is defined by We have the natural negation map satisfying $(-)1 = -1$.
 Hence $\infty = 1 ^\circ$ and $(-)\infty = \infty$.
 We take $L_0 = \{\infty\}.$ \end{enumerate} \end{example}

-\begin{rem} Here are some instances of semiring isomorphisms involving hyperpairs. \begin{itemize} \item There is an isomorphism from the sign semiring pair to the hyperpair of signs, given by It also is isomorphic to the doubled Boolean pair, seen by sending $\infty \mapsto \{ \one,\one\}.$ The hyperpair of signs in turn is isomorphic to the quotient hyperpair $\R/\R^+,$ as noted by \cite{Mas}. \item (As in \cite[Example 3.17]{AGR2}) The hyperpair of the tropical hyperfield of \cite{Mit} and \cite[\S 5.3]{Vi} is isomorphic to the corresponding supertropical pair of \Eref{modtr1}(i), sending $a\mapsto a$ and $[-\infty,a]\mapsto a^\mu$.
+\begin{rem} Here are some instances of nd-semiring isomorphisms involving hyperpairs. \begin{itemize} \item There is an isomorphism from the sign semiring pair to the hyperpair of signs, given by It also is isomorphic to the doubled Boolean pair, seen by sending $\infty \mapsto \{ \one,\one\}.$